dahu/Vimmy-The-Pooh/README.md

     "When you first wake up in the morning, Pooh," said Piglet at last, "what's the first thing you say to yourself?"

-    "What to edit?" said Pooh.
+    "What to edit?" said Vimmy the Pooh.
 "What do you say, Piglet?"

     "I say, I wonder what's going to happen exciting today?" said Piglet.

     Pooh nodded thoughtfully.
 "It's the same thing," he said.